wacncontent/CustomizeTool/output/articles/virtual-machines/resource-group-deploy-debug.md

     data:    Cores  Count  0             4
     info:    vm list-usage command OK

-If you were to try to deploy a template that creates more than 4 cores into the West US region on the above subscription, you would get a deployment error that might look something like this (either in the portal or by investigating the deployment logs):
+If you were to try to deploy a template that creates more than 4 cores into the China North region on the above subscription, you would get a deployment error that might look something like this (either in the portal or by investigating the deployment logs):

     statusCode:Conflict
     serviceRequestId:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx